Making negligence claims against solicitors is one of our core areas of work.

 The benefits of using solicitors with a broad range of legal experience

-Most claims against lawyers involve expert evidence.
+Most negligence claims against solicitors involve expert evidence.
 So, for instance, in a surveyors negligence claim the parties will usually obtain a report from an expert in surveying.
 The same goes for most other areas, with the exception of solicitors negligence claims.
 Because we are solicitors ourselves (and the judge will be a solicitor or a barrister) it is rare for expert evidence to be used in solicitors professional negligence claims.
 It is therefore important that solicitors dealing with these cases have a good all-round knowledge of the law.
 While the professional negligence lawyer cannot be an expert in every field of law, it certainly helps if they have a wide ranging knowledge of the various areas of practice.
 Our solicitors have an excellent general legal background having practised within different areas of law earlier in their careers, giving them valuable insight into the subject matter on a spectrum of solicitors negligence claims.

 Because we are a broad based legal firm, we are able to call upon the expertise of our colleagues in other departments.
 Many of our lawyers have developed an expertise in offering the professional negligence team guidance on good practice within their own specialised fields and are able to flag up issues that are likely to be relevant when assessing whether a solicitor has acted in breach of their duty of care.